2011 Hong Kong Election Committee Subsector elections: Accountancy sub-sector

 Many groups contested in the Accountancy sub-sector.
 The A16 Alliance was formed by accountants from the Big Four firms, the group was considered as Henry Tang's camp.
 15 of the 16 candidates were elected with Eric Li got the highest votes.

 Two groups called "Your Vote Counts" and "Y5 Give Me Five" were supported by member of the Leung Chun-ying's election campaign office and Accountancy Legislative Councillor Paul Chan.
 "Your Vote Counts" got two of the six candidates elected and "Y5 Give Me Five" got two of the five.

 The Action 9 group was formed with 9 candidates with the election platform of increasing supply of public housing, solving the disparity between the rich and poor and implementing universal suffrage.
 The group stated that they would not rule out to nominate a pan democrat candidate but also said they were open on the idea of nominating Leung Chun-ying.
 The group got two members elected.

 9 candidates from the pan-democracy were all elected to the Accountancy sub-sector.

 Chinese Medicine sub-sector

 The Hong Kong Chinese Medicine Practitioners' Rights General Union challenged the pro-Beijing groups' dominance in the Chinese Medicine sub-sector but all 11 candidates failed to get elected.

 Education sub-sector

 The Education sub-sector has been the stronghold of pan-democracy camp.
 The pro-democratic Hong Kong Professional Teachers' Union put out a 25-candidate list for the 30 seats in the sub-sector in which five of them are also the Democratic Party members.
 All candidates were elected including Ip Kin-yuen, who won the Education functional constituency seat in the Legislative Council election in the following year.

 The pro-Beijing Hong Kong Federation of Education Workers got only one seat.
 The Education Convergence had 6 candidates and 3 of them were also elected.
-One of the two candidates from the Hong Kong Women Teachers' Organization were also elected.
+One of the two candidates from the Hong Kong Women Teachers' Organisation were also elected.